 In the event you are at risk of exhausting your credits prior to reordering additional credits through your partner, there is an option to add credits to your subscription(s) through the use of a credit card.
 This is done by selecting the subscription to which you would like add credits in the usage and billing portal.
 From this page, select the ‘Add Credits’ option and then select the credit card option under ‘Method.’

 Please note, this feature is not available in the following countries:

 Contact your reseller for support, or submit a support case online through the Microsoft Azure classic portal.
 Subscription and billing issues do not require a support contract.
 However, technical/break-fix issues will require an Azure support plan, which is sold separately.

 For details on available support plans, visit the Azure Support Plans page.

-More details on Azure in Open, such as offer availability, service level agreements, and usage quotas, can be found on our Pay-As-You-Go page.
+More details on Azure in Open, such as offer availability, usage quotas, service level agreements, and usage quotas, can be found on our Pay-As-You-Go page.

 Frequently Asked Questions (FAQ)